kandadaboggu/jr.com-hpstr/_posts/2011-07-20-using-smime-with-apple-mail.md

 [what]: /what-is-smime-email-and-why-should-i-be-using-it/

-A sample email exchange could be shown as below (Sorry for the multiple “Justin Rummel” address… one is for work and one is my personal account):
+A sample email exchange could be shown as below (Sorry for the multiple “Justin Rummel” address... one is for work and one is my personal account):

 ![emailEx]({{ site.url }}/images/2011/07/email-examples.png)